 Originally published on August 10, 2022 in TheaterMania by David Gordon.

-Hudson Valley Shakespeare Festival presents a rare NYC revival of Anne Washburn’s post-apocalyptic look at America’s single-greatest cultural export.
+Hudson Valley Shakespeare presents a rare NYC revival of Anne Washburn’s post-apocalyptic look at America’s single-greatest cultural export.

 Luis Quintero as Homer (center), and Lauren Karaman and Emily Ota as the FBI agents in a reenactment of the “Cape Feare” episode of The Simpsons (© T Charles Erickson)